Jetpack Compose is the modern toolkit for building native Android UI. Here's where you'll find the latest information about using Compose.

 - Performance: Learn how to avoid the common programming pitfalls that can hurt your app's performance.

 - Semantics in Compose: Learn about the Semantics tree, which organizes your UI in a way that can be used by accessibility services and the testing framework.

 - Android Studio with Compose: Set up your development environment to use Compose.

-- Tooling: Learn about Android Studio's new features to support Compose.
+- Android Studio support for Compose: Learn about Android Studio's new features to support Compose.

 - Kotlin for Compose: Learn how certain Kotlin-specific idioms work with Compose.

 - Developer ergonomics: Learn how migrating to Compose can affect your app's APK size and runtime performance.